 - 1.1.
 If you require these terms and conditions or any of the documents referred to in this document in a different format for your ease of reference, please contact caseworker@hope.ac.uk - 1.2.
-This document sets out the terms and conditions between Liverpool Hope University ("the University") and students on undergraduate, postgraduate taught, post graduate research and continuing professional development courses leading to an award of the University. - 1.3.
-If you decide to accept an offer from Liverpool Hope University, a contract will be formed between you and the University.
+This document sets out the terms and conditions between Liverpool Hope University ("the University") and students on undergraduate, postgraduate taught, post graduate research and professional learning and development courses leading to an award of the University. - 1.3.
+If you decide to accept an offer from Liverpool Hope University, a legally binding contract will be formed between you and the University.
 For students who receive their offer directly from the University, your contract takes effect when you accept the University's offer of admission in accordance with the terms of your offer letter.
-For students who receive their offer through UCAS or Department for Education (DfE), your contract takes effect either: - 1.3.1.
-When you accept your offer as your "firm choice"; or - 1.3.2.
-If you accept your offer as your "insurance choice", when your "insurance choice" automatically becomes your "firm choice". - 1.4.
-You may cancel this contract in writing by contacting admission@hope.ac.uk or by using the Admissions Cancellation form at any time within 14 days of your acceptance of the University's offer. - 1.5.
-As a student of Liverpool Hope University, you are agreeing to a Declaration of Engagement.
-The declaration makes it clear that you are expected to progress your own academic studies.
-This will include committing to the full obligations of everything set by your tutors, submitting work when required to do so, meeting University deadlines and attending tutorials, classes and lectures.
-It is your responsibility to seek help or raise concerns if you are having difficulty in any area of your academic or pastoral life. - 1.6.
-Your rights and obligations to the University and the University's obligations to you arising from the contract are set out in the documents listed below, which form part of the terms and conditions of your student contract. - 1.6.1.
-Your offer letter - 1.6.2.
-The Declaration of Engagement - 1.6.3.
-The Undergraduate or Postgraduate Prospectus, as appropriate
+You will receive your offer through UCAS, and your contract takes effect when you accept your offer. - 1.4.
+Your acceptance has immediate cost implications and creates financial commitments.
+Your attention is drawn in particular to Clauses 1.6, 6, 12, 13 and 14. - 1.5.
+Once accepted, this contract will last until you have completed your studies at the University. - 1.6.
+You have the right to cancel this contract in writing by contacting admission@hope.ac.uk or by using the Admissions Cancellation form at any time within 14 days of your acceptance of the University's offer, without giving any reason.
+In such circumstance, you will be entitled to a refund of any deposit or programme fee that you have paid to the University prior to your decision to cancel.
+All notices of cancellation must be made in writing. - 1.7.
+You must participate fully in your programme and take responsibility for your own learning.
+This will include committing to the obligations and requirements set by your tutors, for example submitting work when required to do so, meeting University deadlines and attending tutorials, classes and lectures.
+It is your responsibility to seek help or raise concerns if you are having difficulty in any area of your academic or pastoral life. - 1.8.
+Your rights and obligations to the University and the University's obligations to you arising from the contract are set out in the documents listed below, which form part of the terms and conditions of your student contract: - 1.8.1.
+Your offer letter - 1.8.2.
+The University's Rules, Regulations and Policies -; rules, regulations and policies relating to your programme of study can be found in the Student Guide.
+It is very important that you familiarise yourself with these and comply with them.

-- 1.6.4.
-The University's Regulations and policies a summary of the main ones can be found in the Student Guide.
-It is very important that you familiarise yourself with these and comply with them. - 1.6.5.
-Course requirements, which are shown for each Undergraduate Course on the subject leaflets section of our website. - 1.6.6.
-Course Handbook applicable to your Course - 1.7.
+- 1.8.3.
+Course requirements: refer to the Bellmont Subject Leaflet... - 1.8.4.
+Course Handbook applicable to your Course - 1.9.
+The University may change this document, or any one of the University's policies, regulations, procedures or codes of practice, or any other elements of your contract from time to time in order to ensure that it operates efficiently for students, is consistent with best practice and/or complies with any legal or regulatory requirements.
+The University will ensure that any important changes to these documents are notified to you as soon as possible. - 1.10.
 The University expects you to attend all of your timetabled learning activities and to advise the University as soon as possible if circumstances arise which affect your ability to do so.
 The University reserves the right to ask you to repeat or withdraw from your studies on academic or attendance grounds in accordance with the University's Regulations.